+The scientific instrument used to analyze the blood alcohol content (BAC) of an individual is known as a chromatograph.
 The key to attacking the chromatograph is the standards.
 The accuracy of the process depends on what you tell the chromatograph the standards are.
 The lab tells it what a .10 looks like, what a .20 looks like, etc. Everything is a comparison.
 If the standards are off, the test is worthless.

 Where do the standards come from?
 Who prepared the standards?
 If the standards are commercially purchased, did the lab verify the standards?
 Did they test the standards on that chromatograph?
 The integrity of the whole process is determined by the accuracy of those standards.
 Did the low bidder get the contract for those standards?
 Chromatography rides on the validity of the standards that are used to calibrate the chromatograph.

-At The Law Offices of John Phebus, we understand what goes into challenging a blood test after a DUI in the Glendale area.
-We will carefully examine numerous factors that can lead to inaccurate results, including:
+At The Law Offices of John Phebus, we understand what goes into challenging a blood test after a DUI.
+If you live in Maricopa County and are being convicted of a DUI charge, contact our law firm by calling 623-847-7117 or by completing our online contact form.
+Our Glendale DUI attorneys will carefully examine numerous factors that can lead to inaccurate results, including:

-- Was the blood drawn by a qualified individual?
+Was the blood drawn by a qualified individual?

-- Was whole blood or plasma tested?
+Was whole blood or plasma tested?

-- Have IV fluids affected the blood draw?
+Have IV fluids affected the blood draw?

-- Have the blood test kits expired?
+Have the blood test kits expired?

-- Is the chain of custody unbroken?
+Is the chain of custody unbroken?

-- Were the machines properly stored and calibrated between uses?
+Were the machines properly stored and calibrated between uses?

-Contact Our Glendale And Peoria Firm
+Contact Our Glendale Law Firm